 Furthermore, companies that make the switch will need to be sure every party that collaborates on a project is on board with the new method; third parties also must be capable of integrating new types of software.
 As organisations evolve into the complete BIM transformation, the conversion of legacy models from CAD to BIM will likely be a significant goal.

 Unfortunately, the process isn't easy, as it requires multiple steps for completion.
-Some organisations may be in the process of transitioning to BIM.
+Based on the difference between CAD and BIM, some organisations may be in the process of transitioning to BIM.
 But it's likely that CAD will still be in use for quite some time.

 Technology is always evolving, especially in the ongoing BIM vs. CAD debate.
 Construction industry professionals need high-quality tools to provide the most detailed models of products and structures possible.
-Whether your company uses CAD, BIM, or a combination of both methods, it's important to have a large format plotter/printer you can depend on.
+Whether your company uses CAD, BIM, or a combination of both methods, it's important to have a large format plotter/printer you can depend on accommodate the difference between CAD and BIM.
 Contact us today to discuss your printing needs.

 HP DesignJet T230 Large Format up to A1 Plotter Printer - 24", with Mobile Printing